brunolemos/express-winston/Readme.md

     bodyWhitelist: [String] // Array of body properties to log.
 Overrides global bodyWhitelist for this instance
     bodyBlacklist: [String] // Array of body properties to omit from logs.
 Overrides global bodyBlacklist for this instance
     ignoredRoutes: [String] // Array of paths to ignore/skip logging.
 Overrides global ignoredRoutes for this instance
+    handleRequestOnlyOnce: [Boolean] // Prevent duplicating log for same request
+    preferHandleErrorRequest: [Boolean] // Complements handleRequestOnlyOnce.
+When both are true, only logs when err is received from express (err, req, res, next)
 ```

 ### Error Logging